 -Avoid walking on flower meadows, and areas of moss that can be easily and permanently damaged.

--When wild camping space your tents apart and be preferably camp on a hard surface.
+-When wild camping space your tents apart and preferably camp on a hard surface.
 Leave no evidence of your campsite to stop others camping there.

 3. Dispose of Waste Properly